NYULibraries/classes/README.md

 ## Configuring LDAP

 The app uses LDAP to do a simple check making sure that the registrant's user ID is valid.
-It accomplishes this with an anonymous bind.
 So the server running the app has to have [OpenLDAP](http://www.openldap.org/) and the [ruby-new-ldap](https://github.com/ruby-ldap/ruby-net-ldap) gem installed.

 As we've encountered this issue in the past, the bind may not work and could return a "Can't connect to LDAP server" error message.
 This is because there is no valid certificate setup for talking between the application server and the LDAP server.
 According to the [ldap.conf manual](http://linux.die.net/man/5/ldap.conf) you can open this strict measure up to allow for a connection without a cert.